qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 .. following should be replaced in 1.8 with the response of de DM Solutions Group

-Your screen should now look a bit like figure_OGR_1_, which shows the response provided by the NASA JPL OnEarth WMS server.
+Your screen should now look a bit like figure_OGR_1_, which shows the response provided by the DM Solutions Group WMS server.

 .. _figure_OGR_1: